thanhhm/simple-structure/README.md

 ```

 #### 1. repositories
 * This layer will responsible for call to get/set resource from database, cache or 3rd api.
-Each file will be a model mapping to the resource `e.g: user mapping to table user in database`.
+Each file will be a model mapping to the resource `e.g: user.go mapping to table user in database`.
 * Handle error: do not log error here, error handling belong to the upper layer `services`.
 Use `errors.Wrap(err, "unmarshal error here")` for additional info.
 #### 2. services
 * This layer will do real business logic here, `services` will call to `repositories` to get/set data and mix them match to solve business logic